Mass spectra of singly heavy baryons in the relativized quark model with heavy-quark dominance: Results and discussions

 While, for the excitation spectrum of each family, there is a little systematic deviation between the predicted mass values and the data.
 For a few baryons, such as the $\Xi_{c}(3123)^{+}$, the theoretical results cannot explain the data reasonably.
 So, some improvements of this model should be tried, such as a parameter optimization.

 In summary, under the HQD mechanism, the relativized quark model can describe the excitation spectra and the fine structures correctly.
-It is a reliable and promising model in the research of the singly heavy baryons spectroscopy.
+Based on the relativized quark model, the method used in this work should be reliable in the research of the singly heavy baryons spectroscopy.